Duisburg: State parliament

 In the Landtag of North Rhine-Westphalia, Duisburg is divided between three constituencies: 61 Duisburg I (containing Süd district and most of Mitte), 62 Duisburg II (Walsum, Rheinhausen, and most of Homberg/Ruhrort/Baerl), and 63 Duisburg III (Hamborn, Meiderich/Beeck, and parts of Mitte and Homberg/Ruhrort/Baerl).
 After the 2022 North Rhine-Westphalia state election, all three constituencies were held by the SPD.
 Duisburg I was represented by Sarah Philipp, Duisburg II by Rainer Bischoff, and Duisburg III by Frank Börner.

 Federal parliament

 In the Bundestag, Duisburg is divided between two constituencies: 115 Duisburg I (Rheinhausen, Süd, and Mitte) and 116 Duisburg II (Walsum, Hamborn, Meidereich/Beeck, Homberg/Ruhrort/Baerl).
 In the 21st Bundestag, both are held by the SPD.
 Duisburg I is represented by Federal Minister of Labour and Social Affairs Bärbel Bas, and Duisburg II by Mahmut Özdemir.

 Demographics

-In 2010, Duisburg had a population of 489,600, a slight decrease since 2006.
+With a population of 500,810 within the city boundaries (31 December 2025), Düsseldorf is Germany's fifteenth largest city.

 Duisburg has one of the highest proportions of Muslims in Germany, with the city's Muslim population at approximately 15%, or 71,000 residents, as of 2011.

 Population structure of non-German residents: